Poikilos/EnlivenMinetest/patches/deprecated/merged-upstream/Bucket_Game/mods/coderfood/cake/README.txt

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Authors and licenses of textures (not based on textures from TenPlus1's version):
+Authors and licenses of textures:
 ---------------------------------
 Creative Commons Zero
 https://creativecommons.org/share-your-work/public-domain/cc0/